 Description: In just one week, we will travel around the world and visit many different places animals call home.
 From an African bush camp to the sands of the desert, we will meet live animals and investigate how they survive in their respective habitat!
 This camp is designed specifically for English Language Learners and priority is given to Spanish-speaking children first.
 (Description in Spanish is coming soon.)
 Viaja por el mundo con nosotros y explora los lugares que los animales llaman su casa.
 Desde la sabana Africana, a la selva tropical de América del Sur, al desierto Australiano, exploraremos los hábitats del mundo y cómo los animales sobreviven en ellos.
 Este campamento está diseñado para estudiantes de Inglés y se dará prioridad a los niños que hablan Español. *Priority will be given to Spanish speaking students and Registration will open at a later date.

-Additionally, we are offering 9 weeks of full-day camps this summer.
-The dates, themes, and descriptions for those are listed below.
-The time for these is 9:00-3:00, and we will NOT be offering late pickup.
-Campers are to bring their own lunch; occasional snacks may be provided, but are not to be given out everyday.
-The cost is $125 per child for FOTZ members and $150 per child for non-members.
-Prices are per each one-week camp.
+Campers are to bring their own lunch; occasional themed snacks may be provided, but will not be offered every day.
+The cost is $125 per child per week for FOTZ members and $150 per child per week for non-members.
 Registration for summer camp opens Monday, March 24th.
-Contact Rachael at 785-368-9137 or email@example.com to register!
+Click here for pre-registration form

 Checks can be made out to “Topeka Zoo” and sent to: